brenjerman91/brenjerman91.github.io/README.md

 # brenjerman91.github.io
 Main page for all CIT Projects

+-A showcase of all the coding projects I have successfully completed through out my time as a student in Computer Information technology

 CIT 281 Spring 2021

 Project 1
 Description: Explore the uses of terminal when creating folders.
 Then create code that outputs a string of random letters with a length between 5 and 25